 When police officers use more force than is necessary for a situation, they put suspects, criminals, themselves, and even innocent bystanders in danger.
 This kind of behavior is far removed from the duty to protect and serve the public that they swore—and are paid—to perform.

-If your civil rights were violated by a member of law enforcement, call a Charleston police brutality lawyer.
+If your civil rights were violated by a member of law enforcement Charleston, call a police brutality lawyer for help.
 Get your case started with a consultation today and find out how you could pursue compensation for your damages.